Be involved

 These have been created across the country so that every woman on the maternity pathway has a chance to have her voice heard about the service she is receiving.

 The Leicester, Leicestershire and Rutland Maternity and Neonatal Voices Partnership is facilitated by Leicester Mammas.
-Visit the Facebook page here and visit the Better Births page here.
+Visit the Facebook page here.

 The local NHS Youth Advisory Board (YAB) is open to all 13 – 21 year olds who live in Leicester, Leicestershire and Rutland (LLR).